parsavares/HPCSE_End_Project/README.md

 ```
 ![image](https://github.com/parsavares/HPCSE_End_Project/assets/161458338/477e3a8b-cdec-4ec4-9141-635f39056b13)

- we see that all of .png files are saved in plots directory. (check ValidationVerfication folder for plots)
+ 7. we see that all of `.png` files are saved in plots directory. (check ValidationVerfication folder for plots)

-## IV.
-Test Example 3: Test `atmDownstreamDevelopment` from `atmosphericModels`
+## Test Example 3: Test `atmDownstreamDevelopment` from `atmosphericModels`

 ![image](https://github.com/parsavares/HPCSE_End_Project/assets/161458338/a12c4afc-585f-4a5a-be82-0ac5fd2d5880)